 Until he decides to act like a dog.

 Here we have a super-intelligent horse who is doing the job the king’s guard should be doing, and doing it well.
 He tracks Flynn with such determination that he seems to be constantly angry.
-Maximus’s deadly serious attitude is made all the funnier by the fact that the guards consider him a beast of burden, just a riding mount.
+Maximus’s deadly serious attitude is made all the funnier by the fact that the guards consider him just a riding mount.
 And indeed, when he takes off across the countryside alone he’s still wearing his riding gear, paying it no attention whatsoever.

 Which is why it just kills me that when he finds Flynn, Rapunzel uses SIT! and it’s SUPER EFFECTIVE.
 What happened to the determination that drove him alone across the countryside?